galenyip/getdata-project/CodeBook.md

 # Variable Description

 ### Subject
-> refers to the subject of study (1-30) in the experiments
+> refers to the subject being studied (1-30) in the experiments

 ### ActivityName
 > refers to 1 of the six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) performed during the experiments